khaledelsayed2003/us_states_game/README.md

 - 🧠 Educational — learn U.S. geography while playing
 - 🧮 Uses **Pandas** for CSV data handling (state names + coordinates)
 - 🐢 Uses **Turtle Graphics** for drawing text on the map
-- 📜 Saves unguessed states to a CSV file for review
+- 📜 Saves guessed & unguessed states to a CSV files for review

 ---